TriumphTeam/docs/triumph-gui/3_x_x/2-types/storagegui.md

         .create();
 ```

-Just like the normal [GUI](gui) the first parameter is the rows the GUI should have.
+Just like the normal [GUI](/gui) the first parameter is the rows the GUI should have.

 # Adding the item to the GUI

-Differently to the normal [GUI](gui), the `addItem` method takes an `ItemStack` instead.
-Any `GuiItem` added will have actions applied to it, the persistent items are simple ItemStacks that have nothing associated to it.
+Differently to the normal [GUI](/gui), the `addItem` method takes an `ItemStack` instead.
+Any `GuiItem` added will have actions applied to it;
+the persistent items are simple ItemStacks that have nothing associated to it.